Syria: Human rights

 Prior to the fall of the Assad regime, the situation for human rights in Syria was a significant concern among independent organizations such as Human Rights Watch, who in 2010 referred to the country's record as "among the worst in the world."
 The 2011 Freedom House report ranked Syria "Not Free" in its annual Freedom in the World survey.
 The Ba'ath regime was a totalitarian dictatorship that has been internationally condemned for its domestic and political repression, including summary executions, massive censorship, forced disappearances, etc. as well as numerous crimes against Syrian civilians perpetrated during the civil war, such as massacres, barrel-bombings, chemical attacks, etc.

 The authorities are accused of arresting democracy and human rights activists, censoring websites, detaining bloggers, and imposing travel bans.
 Arbitrary detention, torture, and disappearances are widespread.
 Although Syria's constitution guarantees gender equality, critics say that personal statutes laws and the penal code discriminate against women and girls.
 Moreover, it also grants leniency for so-called honour killing.
 As of 9 November 2011 during the uprising against President Bashar al-Assad, the United Nations reported that of the over 3,500 deaths, over 250 deaths were children as young as two years old, and that boys as young as 11 years old have been gang-raped by security services officers.
-People opposing President Assad's rule claim that more than 200, mostly civilians, were massacred and about 300 injured in Hama in shelling by the government forces on 12 July 2012.
+Syrian opposition forces claimed that more than 200, mostly civilians, were massacred and about 300 injured in Hama as a result of shelling by government forces on 12 July 2012.